SQweb-team/Multipass-SDK-Symfony/README.md

 ###2.
 Checking the credits of your subscribers

-This function checks if the user has credits, so that you can disable ads and/or unlock premium content.
+This variable is true if the user subscribe to multipass and false if not, so that you can disable ads and/or unlock premium content.

 Use it like this: